ON THIS PAGE: You will learn about the different ways doctors use to treat children with DIG. To see other pages, use the menu.

 Descriptions of the most common treatment options for DIG are listed below.
 Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, the family’s preferences, and your child’s overall health.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of care for DIG.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions.

-Surgery is the most common treatment for a child with DIG, and often it is the only treatment necessary.
-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the most common treatment for a child with DIG.
+Often, it is the only treatment needed.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A neurosurgeon is a doctor who specializes in removing a tumor in the brain or spine with surgery.

 Surgery to the brain requires the removal of part of the skull, a procedure called a craniotomy.
 After the surgeon removes the tumor, the patient’s own bone will be used to cover the opening in the skull.
 There have been rapid advances in surgery for brain tumors, including the use of cortical mapping, which allows doctors to identify certain areas of the brain that control the senses, language, and motor skills, and better imaging tests to give surgeons more tools to plan and perform the surgery.

-After surgery, the treatment plan is determined based on the following criteria:
+After surgery, the doctor will decide if additional treatment is necessary based on the following criteria:

-Sometimes, surgery cannot be performed because the tumor cannot be reached or is near a vital structure; these types of tumors are called inoperable.
+Sometimes, surgery cannot be performed because the tumor cannot be reached or is near a vital structure.
+Tumors that cannot be removed with surgery are called inoperable.
 In these situations, the doctor will recommend treating the tumor in another way, such as chemotherapy (see below).

-Side effects from surgery for DIG can vary; talk with your child’s doctor about possible short-term and long-term side effects with their doctor.
-Learn more about surgery.
+Side effects from surgery for DIG can vary.
+Talk with your child’s doctor about possible short-term and long-term side effects of the specific surgery recommended for your child, including how they will be managed.

 Chemotherapy may sometimes be used to slow or stop the growth of DIG when surgery is not an option.
 It also may be given before surgery to shrink the tumor or to destroy any tumor remaining after surgery.
 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.